-In addition, if you are receiving Extra Help from Medicare to pay for your Part D prescriptions, the Extra Help will not pay for the drugs not normally covered by a Medicare prescription drug plan.
-(Please refer to your formulary or call Member Services for more information.)
-However, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
+If you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.

-SECTION 8 Show your plan membership card when you fill a prescription
+Show your plan membership card when you fill a prescription